Moesif/moesifdjango/README.md

 update_user = middleware.update_user(user)
 ```

+The `metadata` field can contain any customer demographic or other info you want to store.
+Moesif only requires the `user_id` field.
+This method is a convenient helper that calls the Moesif API library.

+For more information, see [Moesif Python API reference](https://www.moesif.com/docs/api?python#update-a-user).

 ### Update Users in Batch
-Similar to update_user, but used to update a list of users in one batch.
+To update a list of [users](https://www.moesif.com/docs/getting-started/users/) in one batch, use the `update_users_batch()` method.
-Only the `user_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Python API Reference](https://www.moesif.com/docs/api?python#update-users-in-batch).

 ```python
 middleware = MoesifMiddleware(None)